xitrum-framework/xitrum/doc/scopes.rst

 Scopes
 ======

-To pass things around, there are 3 scopes: request, session, and flash.
+To pass things around, there are 2 scopes: request and session.
+Xitrum tries to be typesafe.
+RequestVar and SessionVar is a way to achieve that goal.

 RequestVar
 ----------